Skip to Content

 Hoya Carnosa Propagation Guide

-Today I’m writing about the hoya carnosa—a houseplant staple that has been around for decades.
-Otherwise known as a “wax plant,” the hoya carnosa is from the apocynaceae family, hoya genus.
-“Carnosa” is the species.
+Today I’m writing about the hoya carnosa—a plant that has been a houseplant staple for decades!
+Otherwise known as a “wax plant” for its thick, waxy leaves, it’s part of the Hoya genus.
 (See my full hoya carnosa plant care guide.)

 Successful plant propagation starts with knowing how to take a cutting.
 This can be different for different plants—some can be propagated by a single leaf!
 The best way to take a hoya carnosa cutting for propagation is by including a few leaves and nodes.

-Here are a few examples of what I mean by a good cutting with nodes.
-You don’t want too many leaves, because you want the cutting to focus on root development.
+You also don’t want too many leaves, because you want the cutting to focus on root development.
 Just a few leaves is great.
 Here are some carnosa queen and carnosa jade cutting examples:

-Rooting in sphagnum moss is, hands down, my favorite way to propagate hoya carnosa cuttings.
+Rooting in sphagnum moss is usually my favorite way to propagate hoya carnosa cuttings.
 I have saved these little plastic cups you get when you get a Chipotle kids meal—they are perfect for rooting cuttings in moss!

-After taking a bunch of cuttings, I prep a bowl of moss.
+After taking a cutting, I prep a bowl of moss.
 Here’s how I do it: First I soak the sphagnum moss and squeeze out all of the excess water.
 I mix in some coarse perlite for aeration, then I add it to the cup and pop the cuttings in.

 As an optional step, you can dip the cutting in rooting hormone if you’d like.
 I do this sometimes.
 It just depends if I have any on hand.
 It definitely isn’t required.